Junafani/HotW_herbs/README.md

 Buckthorn,2,,2,,,,
 ```

-## Output file
+## Output files

-Program outputs file "Test.csv" which has average pickup rates for each phial per herb.
+Program outputs file "Output.csv" which has average pickup rates for each phial.
+Program also outputs
+"to_wiki.txt" that has same info but in Mediawiki table for usage in Lotro-wiki.

 ## TODO
 -Calculate percentage of different amount of phial drops.